Naruto the Movie: Ninja Clash in the Land of Snow: Reception

-Something which Comic Book Bin agreed with.
 Comic Book Bin gave it a 7 out of 10, citing major violence that is not balanced by the audience the film is meant for and felt the lead Koyuki might not come across as a likable character based on the multiple twists given to her identity and mission.
 Nevertheless, Comic Book Bin praised the action scenes which were found likeable alongside Pierrot's animation.
-DVD Talk found the film enjoyable but lamented the main recurring herores of the feature were often pushed aside in favor of the new characters.
-Nevertheless, the series praised the focus between Naruto and Yukine's relationship due to how similar they are and become closer in the narrative.
+DVD Talk found the film enjoyable but lamented the main recurring heroes of the feature were often pushed aside in favor of the new characters.
+Nevertheless, the series praised the focus between Naruto and Yukie's relationship due to how similar they are and become closer in the narrative.

 Comic Book Resources listed the film as the third best Naruto movie based on the user's Rotten Tomatoes score.
 The site praised the portrayal of the main trio with focus on Sasuke Uchiha due to his lack of appearances in subsequent movies, the narrative in general as well as technology that provided a more unique type of setting.
 In another article, the site found the animation and fights appealing and recommended it to the long time fans.